 Moreover, the relationship between the author of the letter and the person being recommended should be specified.

-The qualifications and specific skills of the person being recommended should also be included.
+The qualifications and specific skills of the person being recommended should also be included, also for entering technology fields.

 Recognitions and awards should be specially mentioned.